 Each spring and fall, St. Louis boasts seemingly endless festivals at which to celebrate the city’s music past and present.

-One of the city’s newest festival offerings, Music at the Intersection, was launched in 2021.
-Spread across multiple stages and venues in the Grand Center Arts District, this September 9-10 event draws national soul, R&B, and blues talent while also providing a stage for local artists.
+Music at the Intersection, launched in 2021, spreads across multiple stages and venues in the Grand Center Arts District each fall.
+This September 14 and 15, the event will highlight national soul, R&B, and blues talent while also providing a stage for local artists.

 Notable Venues